apify/apify-docs/content/academy/switching_to_typescript/using_types.md

 // Totally ok
 value = 'hello academy!';

-// This will throw a compiler error value = [1, 2, 3]
+// This will throw a compiler error, because we didn't include
+// number arrays in our union type. value = [1, 2, 3]
 ```